su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 dagster project scaffold --name dagster-orchestration
 ```

 After running this command, you should see a new directory called `dagster-orchestration` in your current directory.
 This directory contains the files that make up your Dagster project.
-Next, add the following dependencies to the `setup.py` file:

-- `requests` will be used to download data from the internet
-- `pandas` is a popular library for working with tabular data
-- `matplotlib` makes it easy to make charts in Python
-- `dagster_duckdb` manages how Dagster can read and write to DuckDB
-- `dagster_duckdb_pandas` allows loading data from DuckDB into Pandas DataFrames

 Then install the Python dependencies by: